Situation analysis

-In strategic management, situation analysis (or situational analysis) refers to a collection of methods that managers use to analyze an organization's internal and external environment to understand the organization's capabilities, customers, and business environment.
+In strategic management, situation analysis refers to a collection of methods that managers use to analyze an organization's internal and external environment to understand the organization's capabilities, customers, and business environment.
 The situation analysis can include several methods of analysis such as the 5C analysis, SWOT analysis and Porter's five forces analysis.

 In marketing

 In marketing, a marketing plan is created to guide businesses on how to communicate the benefits of their products to the needs of potential customer.
 The situation analysis is the second step in the marketing plan and is a critical step in establishing a long term relationship with customers.

 The parts of a marketing plan are: